 - Enhance your interview preparation skills and conduct informational interviews

-- Research and apply for jobs in your area of interest using resources like UMD Public Policy Jobs and social media
+- Research and apply for jobs in your area of interest using resources like UMD Policy Jobs and social media

 Our events connect our campus community with alumni and employers.
 View upcoming career events to expand your network, skills and expertise.